 |Adhesive Capsulitis (Frozen Shoulder)||Post-Stroke Mobility and Function|

 |Lateral Epicondylitis (Tennis Elbow)||Post-operative care of joints and muscles|

 |DeQuervain's Syndrome||Iliotibial (IT) Band Syndrome|

-For more questions about treatment fees and/or payment options, please contact our helpful administrative guru!
+For more questions about our physiotherapy services and treatment fees and/or payment options, please contact our helpful administrative guru!
 We are always happy to speak to you.

 “Health is the greatest strength.” – Lailah Gifty Akita